 Nonprofit organizations trying to affect complex social issues need a strategy planning approach that considers the continuously changing context in which an organization functions.
 This means effective strategy planning needs to align an organization’s vision, mission, and strategic goals, yet pro-actively include a process by which the strategy plan can be adapted as the context changes.
 We specialize in helping organizations create an adaptive strategy plan that allows them to chart a clear course and yet, when needed, to nimbly and thoughtfully adapt the plan to remain competitive, relevant, and effective.
 Our strategy planning process utilizes several Appreciative Inquiry techniques.

-Strategic conflict management is the art and science of anticipating conflict in order to minimize its collateral damage.
-Social change creates controversy and conflict.
-Nonprofit organizations at the forefront of social change will stir up both.
-Many nonprofits, however, do not anticipate and prepare for it.
-Failure to prepare for controversy and conflict can put any gains already made at risk and can even undermine the entire effort.
-This research-based training event draws upon the qualitative research of the trainer, Tom Klaus, PhD, with leaders of organizations engaged in high-stakes, high-pressure social change efforts.
-The training is designed to teach nonprofit leaders, board members, program managers, and “front line” staff how to forecast conflict, work proactively to minimize its damaging effects, and respond effectively to controversy before it becomes all-out conflict.
+Strategic controversy management is the art and science of anticipating and engaging controversy before it becomes outright conflict.
+Change triggers controversy and can lead to conflict.
+This is true whether it is organizational change, community change, or even broader social change.
+Many organizations and their leaders do not adequately anticipate and prepare for it.
+Failure to prepare for controversy and conflict put any gains already made at risk and undermines future efforts.
+Strategic Controversy Management is based on the research and work of Tom Klaus, PhD[i], consultant, trainer, and president of Tenacious Change.
+Tom’s peer-reviewed, published research draws upon years of experience and research with leaders engaged in high-stakes, high-pressure change efforts at the organizational and community level.
+The training is designed to teach leaders, board members, supervisors, program managers, and “front line” staff how to forecast controversy, work proactively to prevent it from becoming outright conflict, and transform conflict when it does occur.
 Change is never easy and is rarely welcome.
-This training can make the way forward less stressful and more productive for leaders and their organizations.
+Strategic Controversy Management can make the way forward less stressful and more productive for leaders, their organizations, and communities.